Percy Williams Bridgman: Education and professional life

 Bridgman entered Harvard University in 1900, and studied physics through to his PhD.
 From 1910 until his retirement, he taught at Harvard, becoming a full professor in 1919.
 In 1905, he began investigating the properties of matter under high pressure.
-A machinery malfunction led him to modify his pressure apparatus; the result was a new device enabling him to create pressures eventually exceeding 100,000 kgf/cm2 (10 GPa; 100,000 atmospheres).
+A machinery malfunction led him to modify his pressure apparatus; the result was a new sealing device enabling him to create pressures eventually exceeding 100,000 kgf/cm2 (10 GPa; 100,000 atmospheres).
 This was a huge improvement over previous machinery, which could achieve pressures of only 3,000 kgf/cm2 (0.3 GPa).
 This new apparatus led to an abundance of new findings, including a study of the compressibility, electric and thermal conductivity, tensile strength and viscosity of more than 100 different compounds.
 Bridgman is also known for his studies of electrical conduction in metals and properties of crystals.
-He developed the Bridgman seal and is the eponym for Bridgman's thermodynamic equations.
+He developed the Bridgman seal and is the eponym for Bridgman's thermodynamic equations, which were used to further his research.